Leonard Dodson

 Leonard Dodson (March 29, 1912 – January 14, 1997) was an American professional golfer.

+Early life

 One of four boys, Dodson was born in Mumford, Missouri, and grew up in the Springfield area.

+Professional career

 Dodson won three times on the early PGA Tour between 1936 and 1941.

-During his colorful life, Dodson was known for gambling with friend Titanic Thompson.
-He was posthumously inducted into the Ozarks Golf Hall of Fame in 2004.
+During his colorful life, Dodson was known for gambling with his friend Titanic Thompson.